-The Health Service is a new feature in Windows Server 2016 that improves the day-to-day monitoring and operational experience for clusters running Storage Spaces Direct.
+The Health Service, first released in Windows Server 2016, improves the day-to-day monitoring and operational experience for clusters running Storage Spaces Direct.

 The Health Service is enabled by default with Storage Spaces Direct.
 No additional action is required to set it up or start it.
-To learn more about Storage Spaces Direct, see Storage Spaces Direct in Windows Server 2016.
+To learn more about Storage Spaces Direct, see the Storage Spaces Direct overview.

 This section describes workflows which are automated by the Health Service in the disk lifecycle.